RuiTB/better_player_plus/doc/bufferingconfiguration.md

 ## Buffering configuration
 Buffering of the video can be configurd with `BetterPlayerBufferingConfiguration` class.
 It allows to setup better buffering experience or setup custom load settings.
-Currently available only in Android.
+Android supports the full set of parameters, while iOS currently applies the configuration to the forward buffering window (limiting how much content is prefetched into memory).

 `BetterPlayerBufferingConfiguration` should be used within `BetterPlayerDataSource`: